-Everyone in the country stops for this holiday and there are very specific ways to celebrate this yearly milestone as well.
+Everyone in the country stops for this holiday and there are very specific ways to celebrate the yearly milestone as well.

-Whether you’re visiting, living or working in China, here’s what you need to know about making the most of Chinese New Year.
+Whether you’re visiting, studying or even working in China, here’s what you need to know about making the most of Chinese New Year.

 What is Chinese New Year?

-It’s held on the second new moon before the March equinox – the time of year when the day and night are of equal length.
+In most cases, it falls on the second new moon following the winter solstice – the time of year when day and night are of equal length.